jimmerioles/laravel_subjectEvaluationSystem/readme.md

 ## Subject Evaluation System

 This is our SoftEng project.

-wahtasf
-sfsfsdf
-assdf
-asdsf
-asdfasdf
+This is an online subject evaluation system.